 - Group Text with other layers

 - Use any other Procreate function on it, including Selections, Transformations, Adjustments and Merging

 In the Layers panel, you can identify vector Text by the ‘A’ visible in the Text layer thumbnail.
 The layer name will also automatically change to reflect its Text content.

 You can override the automatic naming of a vector Text layer.
-Tap on the Text layer to bring up the Layer Options menu, and tap Rename.
+Tap the Text layer to bring up the Layer Options menu, then tap Rename.

-To rasterise your text, tap the Text layer in the Layers palette to invoke the Layer Options menu, and tap Rasterise.
+To rasterize your text, tap the Text layer in the Layers palette.
+This invokes the Layer Options menu, where you can tap Rasterize.